-3. Clean the cooling system filler cap and check the

-- condition of the filler cap gaskets.
+- 3. Clean the cooling system filler cap and check the condition of the filler cap gaskets.
 Replace the cooling system filler cap if the filler cap gaskets are damaged.
 Reinstall the cooling system filler cap. - 4.
 Inspect the cooling system for leaks.

 Note: The Diesel Exhaust Fluid (DEF) tank requires coolant flow around the tank.
 The Coolant Diverter Valve (CDV) will turn the flow on or off.
 If the coolant system has been filled with the CDV in the closed position, coolant level will drop because of the opening of the CDV.
-The coolant flow will be diverted when the ambient temperature is continuously at -5° C (23° F) and for a short period after each engine start.
+The coolant flow will be diverted when the ambient temperature is approximately -5° C (23° F).